After all the hype, I’m shocked Apple’s new AirPods Pro still can’t support lossless

 All things considered though, it's all still a little… disappointing; shocking even, when you think of the manpower working at Apple Park.
 Perhaps it was wrong to get my hopes up for the second-gen. AirPods Pro, but if anyone can deliver wireless, lossless streaming of its own content, surely it's Apple?

-Until I can get Apple Music Lossless from my iPhone to my AirPods, I'll be sticking to my old $30 EarPods
+Until I can get Apple Music Lossless from my iPhone to my AirPods, I'll be sticking to my old $30 EarPods.

-Becky is a senior staff writer at TechRadar (which she has been assured refers to expertise rather than age) focusing on all things audio.
-Before joining the team, she spent three years at What Hi-Fi? testing and reviewing everything from wallet-friendly wireless earbuds to huge high-end sound systems.
+Becky became Audio Editor at TechRadar in 2024, but joined the team in 2022 as Senior Staff Writer, focusing on all things hi-fi.
+Before this, she spent three years at What Hi-Fi? testing and reviewing everything from wallet-friendly wireless earbuds to huge high-end sound systems.
 Prior to gaining her MA in Journalism in 2018, Becky freelanced as an arts critic alongside a 22-year career as a professional dancer and aerialist – any love of dance starts with a love of music.
 Becky has previously contributed to Stuff, FourFourTwo and The Stage.
 When not writing, she can still be found throwing shapes in a dance studio, these days with varying degrees of success.